ryangerardwilson/terminallove/README.md

 An 'almost non-opiniated' open and free MVC architecture to create your own AI bot:
 1. MODEL your data any way you like.
 Default set up includes finance, goal, time and run management CRUD modules.
-2. VIEW is the GNU-LINUX Ubuntu terminal
+2. VIEW is the GNU-LINUX terminal
 3. CONTROLLER is a Function Calling AI Vendor.
 Default set up includes OpenAI integration

 # EXAMPLE USAGE